Reigate, Surrey

 © Peter Higginbotham.

-An infirmary was erected in in 1915-16 at the east of the site.
+An infirmary was erected in 1915-16 at the east of the site.
 Like the main workhouse block, it no longer exists.
-A U-shaped block stands at the north of the site.

 In 1930, the workhouse was taken over by Surrey County Council and became a Public Assistance Institution.
-In October 1936, the site became Redhill County Hospital.
-Public Assistance inmates were then transferred to a new location known as St Anne's, Redhill - built in 1884 to accommodate the schools of the Royal Asylum of St Anne's, and later the home of the Foundling Hospital schools.
-St Anne's later became an old people's home.
+In October 1936, the workhouse site became Redhill County Hospital.
+The existing Public Assistance inmates were then transferred to a new location known as St Anne's, Redhill — built in 1884 to accommodate the schools of the Royal Asylum of St Anne's, and later the home of the Foundling Hospital schools.
+The St Anne's site later became an old people's home.

-Redhill County Hospital, later renamed Redhill General Hospital, closed in 1991 and the site was redeveloped for residential use with most of the workhouse buildings being demolished.
+Redhill County Hospital, later renamed Redhill General Hospital, closed in 1991 and the site was redeveloped for residential use (now known as Abinger Drive) with most of the old workhouse/hospital buildings being demolished.

 Staff